If you think about a contender to be one of the most famous bridges in the world, then this one probably makes the top of your list.

 1. It spans the strait after which it was named

 The Golden Gate Bridge connects the northern part of the San Francisco Peninsula with Marin County.
-It does so by spanning the so-called “Golden gate,” a strait which has a width of about 1 mile (1.6 kilometers) and which connects San Francisco Bay with the Pacific Ocean.
+It does so by spanning the so-called “Golden gate,” a strait with a width of about 1 mile (1.6 kilometers) and connects San Francisco Bay with the Pacific Ocean.

 The bridge has been declared a San Francisco and California Historical Landmark and has been chosen as one of the 7 modern wonders of the world by the American Society of Civil Engineers.

-There’s hardly a more iconic bridge in the world, that’s for sure!
+There’s hardly a more iconic bridge in the world, that’s for sure, even though the Bay Bridge nearby comes close!

 2. It held some remarkable records upon completion